HSH734 - Major Project B

 |Scheduled learning activities - campus||

-Online independent and collaborative learning, including 4 x 2 hour online seminars.
-Students will engage in regular on campus or online contact with project supervisor throughout trimester (as negotiated).
+Online independent and collaborative learning, including 4 x 2 hour on-campus seminars and regular online contact with project supervisor throughout trimester

-Online independent and collaborative learning, including 4 x 2 hour online seminars.
-Students will engage in regular online contact with project supervisor throughout trimester (as negotiated).
+Online independent and collaborative learning, including 4 x 2 hour online seminars and regular online contact with project supervisor throughout trimester

 The aim of this unit is to enable students to develop research skills and knowledge in developing, designing and conducting a small research study relative to health promotion or public health.
 Specific objectives are to: learn how to identify a research topic; develop skills in information retrieval and the critical analysis of published material; develop a research protocol that involves the collection, analysis and interpretation of data; produce a written report that demonstrates evidence of research ability and written communication skills; present the findings to faculty and fellow students (using PowerPoint).